 Dr. Grego’s educational career spans more than 40 years.
-He began his career as a classroom teacher with Hillsborough County Schools.
-He became a department head and then advanced to become Assistant Superintendent for Technical, Career & Adult Education, and Assistant Superintendent of Curriculum & Instruction.
-After serving 28 years with Hillsborough County Schools, he was selected as Superintendent of the Osceola County school district.
-There, he was credited with dramatic academic improvements, especially among minority students.
-He then served as Florida’s Interim Chancellor of K-12 Education.
-Before joining Pinellas County Schools, Dr. Grego joined the Educational Leadership faculty at the University of Central Florida, where he was an Associate Professor, teaching graduate and doctoral level courses.
+He began his career as a classroom teacher with Hillsborough County Schools, advancing to become Assistant Superintendent for Technical, Career and Adult Education, and Assistant Superintendent of Curriculum and Instruction.
+After serving 28 years with Hillsborough County Schools, he was selected as Superintendent of the Osceola County School District, where he was credited with dramatic academic improvements, especially for minority students.
+Before joining Pinellas, he served as Florida’s Interim Chancellor of K-12 Education and was an associate professor on the Educational Leadership team at the University of Central Florida.

-A New York native, Dr. Grego earned a bachelor of science degree from the State University of New York.
-He holds two master’s degrees, one in Industrial Technology Education from Illinois State University, and one in Educational Leadership from the University of South Florida.
+Dr. Grego earned a Bachelor of Science degree from the State University of New York at Oswego.
+He holds two master’s degrees, one in Industrial Technology Education from Illinois State University, and one in Educational Leadership from the University of South Florida (USF).
 He earned his doctorate degree in Educational Leadership from USF.

-In 2016, he received the USF College of Education Dean’s Lifetime Achievement Award.
-The same year, he was recognized by the Board of Directors of Personal Enrichment through Mental Health Services (PEMHS) with the 2016 Pacesetter award in the Special Recognition category; and he was selected as a finalist for the Green-Garner Award from the Council of the Great City Schools.
-The Green-Garner Award, which recognizes outstanding leadership, is presented to a big-city school superintendent and board member in alternative years.
+- In 2016, he received the USF College of Education Dean’s Lifetime Achievement Award.
+The same year, he was recognized by the Board of Directors of Personal Enrichment through Mental Health Services (PEMHS) with the 2016 Pacesetter award in the Special Recognition category.
+He was also selected as a finalist for the Green-Garner Award from the Council of the Great City Schools.
 The winner is considered by peers as the Urban Educator of the Year.

-Dr. Grego was named 2018 Florida Superintendent of the Year.
-In 2018, Dr. Grego was also chosen as the Florida Association for Career and Technical Education Superintendent of the Year.
+- Grego was named 2018 Florida Superintendent of the Year.
+The same year, Dr. Grego was chosen as the Florida Association for Career and Technical Education Superintendent of the Year.

-In 2019, he received the Education Leadership Award from the Hispanic Education Coalition of Palm Beach County for promoting educational equity for Hispanic students.
+- In 2019, he received the Education Leadership Award from the Hispanic Education Coalition of Palm Beach County for promoting educational equity for Hispanic students.
 The same year, Dr. Grego received the Florida Music Education Association Superintendent of the Year Award for his ardent support of music education.